DizNicolasAmor/hardhat-nft-marketplace/README.md

 ## Setup

+### Quick setup

+I have already deployed a contract in Kovan Testnet, so you can only run the frontend side and then connect to Kovan blockchain.

 ### Set environment variables

 - In the backend directory, create an `.env` file.
 Copy the info from `.env.example` and replace the values with your environment variables.